yEvo uses a franchise model so you can take ownership of your experiments.

 Eric Strate teaches AP Biology and Biomedical Research at Lewis and Clark High School in Spokane, WA.

-Previous yEvo educators include:
+Previous yEvo researchers include:

 Rebecca Brewer teaches AP Biology and General Biology at Troy High School in Troy, MI and is an author.
 She participated in yEvo studying caffeine tolerance in 2022-2023.